EgonOlsen71/ImageViewer/README.md

-To build the server, you need the Petsciiator project as well https://github.com/EgonOlsen71/petsciiator
+To build the server, you need the Petsciiator project as well: https://github.com/EgonOlsen71/petsciiator

 For the Google image search to work, the server expects the required information to access the API in /webdata/imageviewer/apikey.ini with a "cx" and a "key" entry just like the REST-call needs them.